Karna98/django-project/Django_REST_Framework_Notes.md

     | */opinions/{**id**}/topic* | GET | Display topic related to opinion with ID = `id` |

     We are going to set base URL as ***apix/***.
 So every URL will look like ***/apix/endpoint_described_above***.
-    Since we have defined what will be our endpoints and urls, lets proceed with coding.
+    Since we have defined what will be our endpoints and URLs, let's proceed with coding.

-2. Create new file **urls.py** and **serializers.py** in **apix**.
+2. Create new file **urls.py** and **serializers.py** in **apix**. [🔗](https://www.django-rest-framework.org/tutorial/1-serialization/#tutorial-1-serialization)
     ```
     - urls.py
         1. In this file we will list all endpoints.
     - serializers.py
-        1. In this file we will defined serialization and validation of objects(data) to be send as response or received over request.
+        1. In this file we will define serialization and validation of objects(data) to be sent as a response or received over request.
-        2. Serialization means converting object to JSON format and Deserialization is vice versa of Serialization.
+        2. Serialization means converting an object to JSON format and Deserialization is vice versa of Serialization.
     ```

 3. Hook **apix** to **projectX**
-    For **projectX** to recognize that there are REST API's created using REST framework, we need to add 'rest_framework' to INSTALLED_APPS.
+    For **projectX** to recognize that there are REST API's created using the REST framework, we need to add 'rest_framework' to INSTALLED_APPS.
     ```
     # projectX/settings.py